Microsoft-hosted Linux and macOS agents generally available – VSTS Sprint 137 Update

 Get started with pre-installed Package Management

-The Package Management extension is pre-installed into all accounts.
+The Package Management extension is pre-installed into all organizations.
 If you're using the new navigation preview, look for it at the bottom of the list of services.
 If you're still on the current navigation, look for the Packages hub in the Build and release hub group.
-Each account comes with 5 free Package Management users, and additional users can be purchased from the Marketplace.
-Manage extensions using the menu in the top-right of the navigation.
+Each organization comes with 5 free Package Management users, and additional users can be purchased from the Marketplace.
+Soon you'll also be able to toggle the visibility of this service in your organization using the Services admin page within the new navigation as you can with the others.

 Connect or disconnect Azure Active Directory as a Project Collection Admin

-A Project Collection Administrator (PCA) can now connect or disconnect their account from Azure Active Directory.
-Previously this had to be done by an account owner.
+A Project Collection Administrator (PCA) can now connect or disconnect their organization from Azure Active Directory.
+Previously this had to be done by an organization owner.

-Public projects available in preview for all accounts
+Public projects available in preview for all organizations

-To use this capability, an account administrator must enable public projects from the Settings page.
+To use this capability, an organization administrator must enable public projects from the Settings page.

 As we announced back in April, we're bringing public projects to VSTS.
 For the first time, you'll be able to mark a VSTS Team Project as public.
 This will enable anonymous (un-authenticated) users to be able to view the contents of that project, including work items, code, and build results.
 Although the feature is still in preview, as of this sprint you will no longer need to be invited to join the private preview.